CSCfi/csc-user-guide/docs/computing/disk.md

 Remember also, that you can increase these values only to some extent.
-Especially in the case of number of files, you should reconsider your data workflow, if it requires that tens of millions of files are stored to the _scartch_ area.
+Especially in the case of number of files, you should reconsider your data workflow, if it requires that tens of millions of files are stored to the _scratch_ area.

 Data that is not under active computing should be stored in the Allas storage service.